madmann91/madmann91.github.io/_posts/2024-08-25-why-osl-is-terrible.md

       texture("file.exr", 0, 0, option, 3); // Should that be supported?
 Probably not.
   }
   ```

+- The OSL specification states that there is a "preprocessor", but is very vague about its
+  implementation, saying that:

+  > Shader source code is passed through a standard C preprocessor

+  Which "standard C preprocessor" are we talking about?
+C89?
+C99?
+C11?
+C23?
+Those do not behave the
+  same.

 For explanations or special cases that are not explained by the specification, one may think that it
 suffices to use the implementation to see how it behaves in those cases.
 However, that is foolish